MeltingReactor/KDE-Icon-Exporter/README.md

 # KDE Icon Exporter
 A simple program to extract system icons as **.svg** and **.png** files.

+> [!IMPORTANT]
+> This repo has moved to https://github.com/MeltingReactor/opencode.

+---

 ## Installation

 This command will download **install.sh** and run the **start.sh** script: